Bayreuth Airport: Facilities

-The airport's main runway (06/24) for planes is suitable for weighing up to 5,700 kg (up to 10,000 kg).
+The airport's main runway (06/24) is suitable for planes weighing up to 5,700 kg (up to 10,000 kg).
 It is equipped with PAPI lights and satellite-based RNAV procedures.
-In addition, there are three parallel runways (S1 through S3) with grass surface meant for gliders.
-Several hangars, refuelling with Avgas 100LL or Jet A-1 and special firefighting vehicles are available.
+In addition, there are three parallel grass runways (S1 through S3) for gliders.
+Several hangars, refuelling with Avgas 100LL or Jet A-1, and special firefighting vehicles are available.
 In addition, the airport features a small terminal building and a tower.

 History

 Before World War II, another aerodrome, closer to the city, served Bayreuth.

 The area where the current airport is located was first used for a gliding competition in 1930.
 In the 1930s, the German Luftwaffe constructed an airbase in that location.
 However, on Adolf Hitler's personal request, no combat units were garrisoned in Bayreuth.
 Instead, the airbase was used for training purposes.
 In April 1945, the airfield was bombed and conquered by the United States Armed Forces.
 The U.S. Army established a sizeable garrison, Christensen Barracks, within the perimeters of the former airbase, which existed until 1992.

 After the end of the war, the Luftsportgemeinschaft Bayreuth (which translates to aero sports club) was formed.
-By 1953 it was granted the permit to create a small airstrip in the southeastern area of the former airbase.
+In 1953, it was granted a permit to create a small airstrip in the southeastern area of the former airbase.

-In 1973, the City of Bayreuth took over operations on the airfield.
+In 1973, the City of Bayreuth took over operations of the airfield.
 In the following years, the airfield was reclassified as Verkehrslandeplatz (regional airfield) and upgraded with additional buildings; this also marked the commencement of scheduled connections to Frankfurt Airport.
 By 1979, a control zone and IFR procedures had been established.

 In 1982, the German gliding championship contest took place in Bayreuth.
 That same year, runway 06/24 was extended to 1055 m x 30 m.

 Four years later, the City of Bayreuth purchased the (hitherto only leased) grounds of the airport from the federal government of Germany.
 In 1992, runwas 06/24 was extended to a length of 1,206 m.
-In 1995, the City of Bayreuth purchased additional land to the North of the existing airport, extending the airport's area to 55.511 ha and allowing for the construction of additional runways for gliders.
+In 1995, the City of Bayreuth purchased additional land to the north of the existing airport, extending the airport's area to 55.511 ha and allowing for the construction of additional runways for gliders.

 Bayreuth Airport hosted the World Gliding championship in 1999.

-After the last scheduled connection was discontinued in 2001, parts of the infrastructure have been dismantled: In particular, the airspace around the airport was redesignated to (then class F, later) class G from D, IFR procedures now rely on RNAV based on satellite navigation.
+Since the last scheduled connection was discontinued in 2001, parts of the infrastructure have been dismantled.
+In particular, the airspace around the airport was redesignated to (then class F, later) class G from D, IFR procedures now rely on RNAV based on satellite navigation.